Home » Indian Polity » Right to Vote

 The right to vote in the Indian Constitution is primarily guaranteed by Article 326.
 Here’s what Article 326 of the Indian Constitution states:

-Article 326: “Elections to the House of the People and to the Legislative Assemblies of States to be on the basis of adult suffrage.—
+Article 326: “Elections to the House of the People and to the Legislative Assemblies of States to be based on adult suffrage.—

 (2) No person shall be ineligible for inclusion in any such roll or claim to be included in any special electoral roll for any such constituency or be entitled to vote at any such election if he is not disqualified under any law made by the appropriate Legislature on the ground of non-residence, unsoundness of mind, crime or corrupt or illegal practice.”